JudiniLabs/code-gpt-docs/docs/tutorial-features/code_interpreter.md

   </tr>
 </table>

-- Back to the main Menu
+- Back to the Main Menu
 - Choose CodeGPT Plus as `Provider`
 - Select the agent with the Code Interpreter functions installed in the previous step